Available Remedies Within Small Claims Court Matters | Civil Litigations Paralegal Services

 Understanding the Powers of the Small Claims Court Involving the Restriction to Handling Compensatory Relief Matters

-Available Remedies Within Small Claims Court Matters The Small Claims Court is limited powers division of the Superior Court of Justice rather than a separate and independent forum, within which judges are restricted to granting only certain forms of remedy; and accordingly, parties in Small Claims Court proceedings must seek only the remedies that fall within the jurisdiction of judges sitting in the Small Claims Court.
+Available Remedies Within Small Claims Court Matters Although the Small Claims Court is a division within the Superior Court of Justice, the Small Claims Court is a forum within which the judges, and usually deputy judges, are prescribed with limited powers; and accordingly, parties to Small Claims Court proceedings must restrict the remedies sought from the court to only those remedies falling within the Small Claims Court jurisdiction.

 The Law